hugbubby/ipfs-node/README.md

 # pinboard
-A server that receives and accepts requests for IPFS "pins".
+A server that receives and handles authenticated requests to interact with the IPFS API.